abhishek-test/MyTest/README.md

-This repo is for learning purpose only
+This repo is for GIT learning purpose only